Disk Configurations

 Which hardware RAID?

 If this sounds difficult to determine, you might want to think about working through a local reseller who can take responsibility for the purchase.
-Of all the purchases outlined in this website, this is the one that Joe Photographer is probably least able to do intelligently on his own.
+Of all the purchases outlined in this website, this is the one that a photographer or video pro may be least able to make without assistance.

-At first glance, Drobo acts like a RAID—it spans up to four drives to make one logical drive.
-It offers the same kind of parity protection you get with RAID 5, where the data can survive the loss of any single drive (or, if the drives are large enough, the loss of any two drives, like in RAID 6).
+At first glance, Drobo acts like a RAID — it spans multiple drives to make one logical drive.
+Drobo offers units that hold 4, 5, 8 and 12 drives, although you typically only need to load two drives to start.
+A Drobo device offers the same kind of parity protection you get with RAID 5, where the data can survive the loss of any single drive.
+Most Drobo units can also be set up to survive the loss of any two drives, like in RAID 6.

 However, Drobo offers some things RAID does not.
 It can intelligently make use of drives of different sizes (unlike RAID, where all drives are chopped down to the size of the smallest drive).
 When you need to upgrade the capacity of your Drobo system, just take out the smallest drive and replace it with a larger one.
 The data will be swapped around, making the best use of the new drive space.

 Drobo also has some very simple “gas gauge” lights that show you how full it is.
 As the disks get full, it will show you on the front of the box itself, as well as in the Drobo Dashboard software that comes with the unit.
-It connects to the computer by USB2 or FireWire 800 connection, and offers an add-on Ethernet connection for use as a NAS drive.
+Drobo offers several different connections across its product line including USB2, USB3, FireWire 800, eSATA, and iSCSI.
+The iSCSI connection can be used to connect the unit to a network or a computer’s gigabit Ethernet port.

 DroboPro